Skip to main content

 Engineer

-SSH (Secure Shell) is a network protocol that allows users to securely access and manage remote servers.
+SSH is a network protocol that allows users to securely access and manage remote servers.
+This time, we will set up passwordless login.

 Enter the following commands to install the OpenSSH server: